digital-asset/daml/docs/source/upgrade/automation.rst

 In this section, we are going to automate the upgrade of our coin process using :doc:`DAML Script</daml-script/index>` and :doc:`DAML Triggers </triggers/index>`.
-Note that automation for upgrades just like the upgrade models is specific to an individual application.
+Note that automation for upgrades is specific to an individual application, just like the upgrade models.
 Nevertheless, we have found that the pattern shown here occurs frequently.

 Structuring the Upgrade